 What is DECODE and how does it relate to the DDDC process?

 The DDDC pilot will test the technological tools created by the DECODE project.
 DECODE is a European project that is creating technological, legal and socio-economic tools that allow people to have greater control over their data and obtain greater collective benefits from them.
-If you want to know more about the project (the partners, their funding, etc.) or about the development of the tools, you can browse the project documents on different planes, legal, socio-economic and technical (see "related documents" below), the FAQs or the official website.
+If you want to know more about the project or about the development of the tools, you can browse the project documents on different planes, legal, socio-economic and technical (see "related documents" below), the official website.

 What are the goals of the DDDC pilot?